Bhakti - The Yoga of Love

 (2) Following a vegetarian diet and offering our food

 Our path emphasises non-violence (ahimsa) towards all living entities, whether they are in a human or animal body.
-Hence, we don't consume meat, fish or eggs and instead prepare the most delicious vegetarian meals.
+Hence, we don't consume meat, fish or eggs and instead prepare the most delicious vegetarian and vegan meals.
 In addition, before we eat, we sing Sanskrit mantras to give our gratitude to the Divine for providing for us.
 Thus, we add a spiritual aspect to the nourishment we receive and the preparations become prasadam (sanctified food).

 (3) Making offerings to the Deities in the temple